The Top Ten Best Caravans For Your Next Holiday

 Don’t worry, you haven’t clicked onto the wrong page by accident, and I haven’t been visited by three camping ghosts in the middle of the night in an attempt to make me forget about van life.
 The truth of the matter is this; we talk so much about tiny trailers, small travel trailers, and all things trailer life, that the big wigs at Van Clan HQ have decided to make sure that our publication isn’t too biased.
-I know that our magazine is all about living the van life, but we’ve got to include all types of camper conversion and van, which means the caravan is getting its own feature.
-That’s right; we’re going to list eight of the best caravans on the market today, and you might be surprised by what you see.
+I know that our magazine is all about living the van life, but we’ve got to include all types of campervan conversions and vans, which means the caravan is getting its own feature.
+That’s right; we’re going to list ten of the best caravans on the market today, and you might be surprised by what you see.

 The dictionary definition of a caravan is ‘a vehicle equipped for living in, typically towed by a car and used for holidays’.
-Now while I know that that won’t come as a surprise to you, I just want to prepare you for the fact that the list you are about to look at won’t contain any of those beige, crumbling trailers that you might have seen on your granny’s drive.
+Now while I know that the definition won’t come as a surprise to you, I just want to prepare you for the fact that the list you are about to look at won’t contain any of those beige, crumbling trailers that you might have seen on your granny’s drive.
 Expect solar powered caravans, shiny Airstreams, state of the art affordable tiny homes, and lots more.
 Coincidentally, the historic definition of a caravan is ‘a group of people travelling together’, which is what travelling in a van is really all about.

 1. The Off Roader